 When children first come to us, they are typically focused on one thing, daily survival.
 As they adapt to the safety and security of their new surroundings, the children can finally experience hope and look to the future.
 They become ready for new opportunities for growth.
 Their decision making changes as they learn to cope based on the new abilities they acquire from the successes they have made through the balance of programs and guidance.

-The boy’s houses experienced a two-night three-day trip into the mountains, where they became a part of a life-changing experience in nature.
-They learned to rely on self and others, as they embarked on a journey of hard work, self-discipline, perseverance, and courage.
+The boy’s houses and staff have ventured into the mountains, where they become a part of a life-changing experience in nature.
+They learn to rely on self and others, as they embark on these team building opportunities of hard work, self-discipline, perseverance, and courage.

-They hiked in the mountains, played group games, and cooked meals as they learned valuable lessons of working while enjoying time together and strategizing as they built camaraderie.
+Hiking in the mountains, playing group games, and cooking meals as they learn valuable lessons to work while enjoying time together and strategizing as they built camaraderie.

-The goal of the trip was to encourage the discovery of their self-identity by learning who they are at a very basic level.
-This excursion fostered self-confidence through accomplishing deep goals on personal and group levels.
+These trip goals encourage the discovery of personnal identity by learning who they are at a very basic level.
+These excursions have fostered self-confidence through accomplishing deeper goals on personal and group levels.

-Dustin Smith, Nick Mears, and Randy Schow from the staff along with Steve Haskew, one of the Directors from the Board, shared talks to inspire the young men to greater accomplishments in their lives.
+Members of our Board and staff have shared talks to inspire the young men to achieve greater accomplishments in their lives.

 Paul says, “I can do all things through Christ who strengthens me” (Philippians 4:13, NIV) and in Proverbs 27:17 the Bible says, “As iron sharpens iron, so one man sharpens another”.

-The camping trip was a great opportunity for the young men to grow individually and collectively with memories that will serve them for a long time.
+Mountain experiences are great opportunities for the young men to grow individually and collectively with memories that will serve them for a long time.

 The simplest and most common way to make a gift to Mountain States Children’s Home is by giving a monetary gift.
 Not only are these gifts the simplest, but they are also among the most important.
 You may want to specify which project you would like to support, or your gift can be undesignated.